 2 Spot treatments to St. Augustinegrass at temperatures above 90 degrees may cause temporary growth regulation.

 In Landscapes: If henbit is a problem in landscape beds, glyphosate can be used for spot treatments around ornamental plants.
 Glyphosate is a non-selective herbicide that should be used with caution.
 Do not allow glyphosate spray mist to contact ornamental foliage or stems as severe injury will occur.
 A cardboard shield may be used to prevent glyphosate spray from drifting to nearby ornamentals.
+Younger henbit plants are more susceptible to control with glyphosate than older plants.
 Examples of glyphosate products in homeowner sizes are:

 - Roundup Original Concentrate,